paulcpederson/sound-finder/README.md

 # Sound Finder

-Find your kindred music spirits.
+> Find your kindred music spirits.

+The goal is to allow soundcloud users to find other users that have similar taste in music.
+Obviously not in production yet.
+Stay posted.

 ## Install
 `npm install`